The Global SoS Network

 "In most countries the entire population has access to postal service.
 This is not yet the case for many modern forms of communication such as fax and electronic mail."
 These are the words of Thomas E. Leavey, Director General of the Universal Postal Union, in the editorial "Letter from the Director General," of the UPU’s 1997 Annual Report.
 Mr. Leavey was also an Assistant Postmaster General for International Affairs of the United States Postal Service.

 Notwithstanding Mr Leavey´s statement, the fact that a determined geographical area is serviced by a post office does not mean that the post office offers adequate postal service.
-So the fact that a country´s population has access to postal services does not mean that they do receive it.
+So the fact that a country´s population has access to postal services does not mean that they do receive mail at home.

 A back-of-the-envelope calculation gives the following results if, say, 4 billion humans are to establish communication with their legislators.
 In the first instance, it might take an average of 4 letters or emails to their legislators per year to solve, say, the Global Poverty problem.